PaLeroy/phd_defense/talk.md

 - New score where $cst$ is a constant that defines the maximum possible update of the Elo score (10 in our paper, typically 32).

 ---
+class: middle

-First, we group teams by training method.
+Group teams by training method.

 - .bold[H] = trained against heuristic,
 - .bold[S] = self-play,